๐Ÿซ€Anatomy and Physiology II

 Why This Matters

 The cardiac cycle is the rhythmic sequence of contractions and relaxations that keeps blood flowing through your body every second of your life.
-You're being tested on more than just "the heart pumps blood"—exams focus on pressure-volume relationships, valve mechanics, and the precise timing that makes the heart an efficient pump.
+Exams focus on more than just "the heart pumps blood."
+You'll be tested on pressure-volume relationships, valve mechanics, and the precise timing that makes the heart an efficient pump.
 Understanding why valves open and close when they do, and how pressure gradients drive blood flow, connects directly to concepts like Starling's Law, cardiac output, and clinical conditions like heart murmurs.

 Systolic Phases: When the Heart Contracts

-Systole refers to contraction—the active, energy-requiring phase where the myocardium generates force.
-The key principle here is that contraction increases pressure, and pressure gradients determine valve behavior and blood movement.
+Systole refers to contraction, the active, energy-requiring phase where the myocardium generates force.
+The key principle: contraction increases pressure, and pressure gradients determine valve behavior and blood movement.

 Atrial Systole

-• AV valves are open during this phase because atrial pressure exceeds ventricular pressure, allowing blood to flow downward
+• AV valves are open because atrial pressure exceeds ventricular pressure, allowing blood to flow downward into the ventricles.

-• Often called the "atrial kick"—this contribution becomes critical during exercise or in patients with heart failure when passive filling isn't sufficient
+• Often called the "atrial kick."
+This contribution becomes critical during exercise or in patients with heart failure, where passive filling alone isn't enough to adequately load the ventricles.

 Isovolumetric Contraction

-• All four valves are closed—ventricular pressure is rising but hasn't yet exceeded arterial pressure, so semilunar valves remain shut
+• All four valves are closed.
+Ventricular pressure is rising but hasn't yet exceeded arterial pressure, so semilunar valves remain shut.
+AV valves already closed because ventricular pressure just surpassed atrial pressure.

-• Marks the beginning of ventricular systole—the first heart sound (S1, "lub") occurs here as AV valves snap shut
+• The first heart sound (S1, "lub") occurs here as the AV valves snap shut, marking the beginning of ventricular systole.

 Rapid Ejection

-• Semilunar valves open when ventricular pressure exceeds pressure in the aorta and pulmonary artery
+• Semilunar valves open once ventricular pressure exceeds pressure in the aorta (~80 mmHg on the left side) and pulmonary artery (~10 mmHg on the right side).

 Reduced Ejection

-• Ejection continues but slows as the pressure gradient between ventricles and arteries decreases
+• Ejection continues but slows as the pressure gradient between ventricles and arteries narrows.

-• Myocardial contraction is waning—the ventricles are running out of contractile force
+• Myocardial contraction is waning.
+The ventricles are running out of contractile force, and ventricular pressure begins to decline.

-• Prepares for valve closure—as ventricular pressure falls below arterial pressure, semilunar valves will close
+• Prepares for valve closure.
+As ventricular pressure falls below arterial pressure, blood briefly tries to flow backward, catching the semilunar valve cusps and pushing them shut.

-Compare: Isovolumetric Contraction vs. Rapid Ejection—both occur during ventricular systole, but isovolumetric contraction builds pressure with all valves closed, while rapid ejection moves blood with semilunar valves open.
-If asked about pressure-volume loops, isovolumetric contraction is the vertical rise on the left side.
+Compare: Isovolumetric Contraction vs. Rapid Ejection.
+Both occur during ventricular systole, but isovolumetric contraction builds pressure with all valves closed, while rapid ejection moves blood with semilunar valves open.
+On a pressure-volume loop, isovolumetric contraction is the vertical rise on the left side (volume constant, pressure climbing).

 Diastolic Phases: When the Heart Relaxes

-Diastole is relaxation—the passive phase where chambers refill.
-The principle here is that relaxation decreases pressure, creating gradients that pull blood into the chambers without requiring energy.
+Diastole is relaxation, the phase where chambers refill.
+Relaxation decreases pressure, creating gradients that draw blood into the chambers without requiring active contraction.

 Atrial Diastole

-• Atrial pressure gradually rises as blood pools, preparing for the pressure gradient that will open AV valves
+• Atrial pressure gradually rises as blood pools, building the pressure gradient that will eventually push the AV valves open once ventricular relaxation drops ventricular pressure low enough.

 Isovolumetric Relaxation

-• All four valves are closed—ventricular pressure is falling but hasn't dropped below atrial pressure yet
+• All four valves are closed.
+Ventricular pressure is falling but hasn't dropped below atrial pressure yet, so AV valves remain shut.
+Semilunar valves just closed.

-• Second heart sound (S2, "dub") occurs here as semilunar valves snap shut, preventing arterial backflow
+• The second heart sound (S2, "dub") occurs here as semilunar valves snap shut, preventing arterial backflow.
+S2 marks the very beginning of this phase.

 Rapid Ventricular Filling

-• Third heart sound (S3) may occur in this phase; normal in young adults but pathological in older patients
+• A third heart sound (S3) may occur in this phase.
+It's considered normal in children and young adults but can be pathological in older patients (suggesting volume overload or decreased ventricular compliance).

-• Diastasis period—a brief pause where little blood movement occurs before atrial systole begins
+• Diastasis is the term for this brief pause where very little blood movement occurs before atrial systole begins the next cycle.

-Compare: Isovolumetric Relaxation vs. Isovolumetric Contraction—both have all valves closed and constant volume, but relaxation drops pressure (beginning diastole) while contraction raises pressure (beginning systole).
-FRQs love asking about these "isovolumetric" phases because they test your understanding of valve mechanics.
+Compare: Isovolumetric Relaxation vs. Isovolumetric Contraction.
+Both have all valves closed and constant volume, but relaxation drops pressure (beginning diastole) while contraction raises pressure (beginning systole).
+Exam questions love these "isovolumetric" phases because they test whether you truly understand valve mechanics and pressure gradients.

 Pressure-Volume Relationships: The Mechanical Story